giantmade/giant-news/README.md

 ```

 ## CMS App
 By default this app is not registered as a CMS App.
-However if you wish to use the builtin CMS app simply add the following line of code to the bottom of one of your cms_apps.py files.
+However if you wish to use the builtin CMS app simply add the following line of code to the settings file.

-    apphook_pool.register(NewsApp)
+    REGISTER_NEWS_APP = True

 Not forgetting to import NewsApp from giant_news.